Ultimate Guide

 Good tread, proper pressure (check when hot)

-• Fluids
+• Fluids & Loose Items

-Fresh oil, coolant, check for leaks
+Fresh oil, coolant, remove interior items

 Recommended Upgrades